-CITI Program's ACU materials cover general principles of ethical care and use of animals in research, training, and testing, as well as focusing on the care and use of particular species.
-Content is designed to meet United States Department of Agriculture (USDA) and Office of Laboratory Animal Welfare (OLAW) requirements for basic training in the humane care and use of animals.
+CITI Program's ACU materials cover general principles of ethical care and use of animals in research, training, and testing, as well as focusing on the care and use of particular animals.
+Content is designed to meet U.S. Department of Agriculture (USDA) and Office of Laboratory Animal Welfare (OLAW) requirements for basic training in the humane care and use of animals.

 ACU content addresses the needs of the entire research team: investigators, students, technicians, and administrators.
 There are also courses designed to help investigators learn how to work more productively with the Institutional Animal Care and Use Committee (IACUC), and for members of the IACUC itself.
 Animal-specific courses focus on research involving amphibians, cats, dogs, ferrets, fish, gerbils, guinea pigs, hamsters, horses, mice, non-human primates, rabbits, rats, reptiles, swine, and zebrafish.
 Additional content focuses on topics such as aseptic surgery, post-procedure care, post-approval monitoring, and wildlife research.

 Available to subscribing organizations as a part of the base subscription.
 Independent Learner registration is available for $100 USD/course.

 For a listing of available modules and recommended course configurations, download the Animal Care and Use Catalog (PDF file).

 For recommendations on using the ACU series, download Using CITI Program Content: Animal Care and Use (PDF file).